 The large, abundant fruit it produces (up to 30 pounds per paw paw tree!) is said to taste like banana custard.
 And because this tree originates in America, it is cold hardy, pest resistant and virtually maintenance free.
 Grow these bountiful trees for a tropical look and tropical taste!
 Just make sure you grow more than one tree for cross-pollination.

 The canna lily is one of those special plants whose foliage is easily as gorgeous as its flowers.
 These summer-blooming bulbs are much hardier than they look.
 Plus, they are very easy to grow in USDA zones 8-11.
 In colder zones, simply dig up the bulbs in the fall and replant them in the winter.

 When most people imagine ferns, they think of the popular (but delicate) houseplants such as Boston ferns.
 Hardy fern species, however, are about as tough as they come.
 And several of them are native to North America.

 Hardy ferns are ideal for shady areas of the garden.
-They come in a wide variety of textures and colors, from the classic evergreen Cyrtomium fortunei (Zones 5-9), to the stunning silver-plated Japanese Painted Fern (Zones 4-8).
+They come in a wide variety of textures and colors, from the classic evergreen Cyrtomium fortunei (Zones 5-9) to the stunning silver-plated Japanese Painted Fern (Zones 4-8).
 The Japanese Painted Fern was the 2004 Perennial plant of the Year.
 Many gardeners call this variety the most decorative landscape fern, because its striking gray-green fronds and red stems.
 This is a slow spreading plant that thrives in shade or partial shade in moist, well-drained soil.
 Click here to check the price and availability.

 The Jelly palm, also known as the Pindo palm, is one of the toughest palm trees around.
 In fact, a Jelly palm can withstand winters down to 10 degrees F. This tough, cold hardy tropical plant is one of very few palm trees able to handle freezing temperatures.